Migration and Predation

 Our itineraries follow the concentration of the great ungulate herds during their migration through the Serengeti ecosystem.

-In January/February, we spend almost twice the number of nights at Ndutu in the southern Serengeti in Tanzania.
-Here we can drive off-road, which provides ample opportunities for unique experiences.
+In January/February, you spend almost twice the number of nights at Ndutu in the southern Serengeti in Tanzania.
+Here you can drive off-road, which provides ample opportunities for unique experiences.
 The cat population around Ndutu is one of the best in all the Serengeti with serval, African wild cat, cheetah, leopard, and lion.

-In July/August, we focus on the Mara River near the Kenya border where much of the wildlife is concentrated.
+In July/August, you focus on the Mara River near the Kenya border where much of the wildlife is concentrated.
+If you are interested in a July/August safari, but don’t see an itinerary online, please contact us.

 What species are present in both seasons?

-In both seasons we can see similar species (about 50 mammals and 250 bird species) but an additional 25 northern bird species migrate south in January/February.
-In July/August we have a better chance of seeing denning African wild dogs.
+In both seasons you can see similar species (about 50 mammals and 250 bird species) but an additional 25 northern bird species migrate south in January/February.
+In July/August you have a better chance of seeing denning African wild dogs.

 Yes, but the distribution is different.
 In January/February the wildlife is grazing on the short grass plains, often in lines or dispersed over the plains, only visiting water sources when needed.
 While in July/August, the wildlife is concentrated around water sources.